 PLEASE NOTE – APPLICATIONS FOR CISTERN USE ARE NOT CURRENTLY BEING ACCEPTED.

-The Cistern is available to be used by musicians and recording artists as part of Centrum’s Creative Residency Program, although the normal residency program fee may not apply if housing, studio and other space is not required.
+The Cistern was available to be used by musicians and recording artists as part of Centrum’s Creative Residency Program.

-A Cistern Use Permit form is available from Centrum, who coordinates Cistern usage with Fort Worden State Park.
+If/when Washington State Parks reissues permits for access to the Cistern, a Use Permit form will be available from Centrum, who coordinates Cistern usage with Fort Worden State Park.
 The Use Permit must be accompanied by one check to Fort Worden State Park for $50 per day of use, and a second check to Centrum for $50.

 The Use Permit must be submitted at least two weeks before the requested date of use, and will be accepted or denied by Fort Worden State Park.
 It must include start and finish times for each day of use.